mirkoschubert/monikaschubert/content/about.en.md

     weight: 1
 ---

-Born in 1952 in Niesky the German artist Monika Schubert lives after stops in Bautzen and Dresden in Luebben (Spreewald).
-She taught there since 1989 at the music school Dahme Spreewald the subject concert guitar.
-After a six-year training at the Conservatory Cottbus she took over the subjects of electric guitar and bass guitar as well.
-With her ​​students she started band projects.
-They participated in competitions and performed in the area.

-Over time her interest for painting grew stronger and so she worked autodidactic on her development.
-There were offered various solo exhibitions to her, so she participated in displays in Luebben, Schoenwalde and Niesky and more.
+I was born in 1952 in Niesky, Upper Lusatia and moved after my graduation to Bautzen for professional training.

+Afterwards I moved to Dresden for a couple of years and found my new home in Lübben now.
+I started working in the county music school Dahme-Spreewald in 1989 and taught after six years of training concert, electric and bass guitar.
+With my students I realized band projects and we gave many public concerts in the area.
+To our delight we were allowed to play as the supporting act for the Puhdys, City and Karat.

+Along the way I was also interested in painting and so I worked on my development in this area for myself.
+I was offered various solo exhibitions in Lübben, Goyatz, Schönwalde and Niesky, which pushed my development of painting.

-In summer 2007, Monika Schubert took a correspondence course at the Academy of Painting under the leadership of Ute Wöllmann (master student of Georg Baselitz) in Berlin.
-In the first year, Monika Schubert dealt in detail with the technique of watercolor painting, her motives were mostly portraits of children.
-For her also socio-critical issues and the position of the viewer in or before the image were occasions to paint.
-After a public presentation she was admitted to the graduate of 2008.
+In summer of 2007 I took a correspondence course at the Academy of Painting in Berlin under Ute Wöllmann (master student of Georg Baselitz).

+As a freshman I dealt mainly with watercolor painting - my motifs were mostly portraits, especially of children.
+Later I devoted myself to oil painting and sociocritical topics influenced my work as well.
+For me the viewer played a special role.
+I tried to pack him into a specific point of view with my art work.

-Particular highlights of her study were a personal image consultation with the painter Norbert Bisky in 2009 and a weekend course on the consequence of visual language with the Berlin artist Jonas Burgert.
+Major highlights during my studies were a personal image consultation with the Berlin painter Norbert Bisky in 2009 and two weekend trainings with the painter Jonas Burgert, whose topics included »The Consequence of Visual Language«.

-In 2010, Monika Schubert participated in the foundation of a general partnership and was co-owner of the co-operative gallery ROOT on Savigny Platz in Berlin.
-Regularly there are held group and double exhibitions.
-By now she has reached the master's degree of Ute Wöllmann and works as a freelance artist.
-Since the completion of her studies she is represented by the gallery Lehmann, Ahrenshoop.

-Expressing the own thoughts and feelings in the picture, makes her a painter with message and shows her emphatic position as an artist.
+In 2010, I took part in the foundation of a BGB company and became a co-owner of Galery ROOT at Savigny-Platz in Berlin, where I was able to participate in solo and group exhibitions.

+After graduation I became a master student of Ute Wöllmann.

+By now I have successfully organized various solo exhibitions in Lübben, Cottbus and the surrounding area in order to be perceived by the people there.

+I deliberately chose a naturalistic style of painting and strive to incorporate my imagination and feelings.